centrefornetzero/pypsa-fes/doc/installation.rst

 Handling Configuration Files
 ============================

-PyPSA-Eur has several configuration options that must be specified in a ``config/config.yaml`` file located in the root directory.
+PyPSA-FES has several configuration options that must be specified in a ``config/config.yaml`` file located in the root directory.
 An example configuration ``config/config.default.yaml`` is maintained in the repository, which will be used to automatically create your customisable ``config/config.yaml`` on first use.
 More